AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Introduction

-The physical adversarial attack patch can be used to effectively evaluate the security of the target detection system~\cite{zhang2021evaluating}.
+Physical adversarial patches can be used to effectively evaluate the security of object detection systems~\cite{zhang2021evaluating}.
 The adversarial patch for pedestrian detection was first introduced by AdvPatch~\cite{brown2017adversarial}.
 By optimizing and generating adversarial patches, this approach effectively evades target detectors in the physical world, although it is limited to static objects.
 Subsequently, researchers have proposed a variety of patch-based physical adversarial attack methods, such as AdvTshirt~\cite{xu2020adversarial}, AdvTexture~\cite{hu2022adversarial}, and T-SEA~\cite{huang2023t}.
 In addition, techniques like NatPatch~\cite{hu2021naturalistic} and AdvCaT~\cite{hu2023physically} have been developed for natural-looking and camouflaged attacks.
-Previous studies demonstrated strong adversarial attack performance in small-scale digital tests, yet they did not account for the multifaceted effects present in real-world environments.
+While previous studies demonstrated strong attack performance in constrained digital settings, they often neglected the complex environmental factors encountered in real-world applications.

-Researchers found out that patch attacks' threaten may pose a smaller threat than previously believed, and that the success rate observed in simple digital simulations does not necessarily translate to real-world effectiveness~\cite{hingun2023reap}.
+Researchers have found that the threat posed by patch-based attacks may be smaller than previously believed, and that the success rate observed in simple digital simulations does not necessarily translate to real-world effectiveness~\cite{hingun2023reap}.
 In pedestrian detection tasks, factors such as intra-class diversity, ambient lighting, and clothing wrinkles can all diminish the performance of adversarial patches~\cite{wang2024attention}.
 For instance, applying patches to three-dimensional objects may lead to geometric distortions due to perspective projection effects~\cite{mahima2024toward}.
-The discrepancy between simplified adversarial training in digital environments and the complex, dynamic nature of the physical world is the primary challenge in successfully applying adversarial patches~\cite{cui2024adversarial}.
+The discrepancy between simplified adversarial training in digital environments and the complex, dynamic nature of the physical world is one of the primary challenges hindering the real-world deployment of adversarial patches~\cite{cui2024adversarial}.